La Lainière de Wazemmes

 Although the three points mentioned above are the most common, there are others that are a little less known but not necessarily more complicated to master.

-First, we have the wheat stitch.
-The purpose of this stitch is to knit the stitches as they appear, i.e. right side up or wrong side up, and then to counteract them from time to time.
-This means that every third row, for example, if your stitch is right side up, you knit it backwards and vice versa.
+First of all, there is the wheat stitch.
+It involves knitting the stitches as they appear, so right side or wrong side, then changing them from time to time.
+For example, 1 row out of 3, if your stitch is right side up, you knit it reversely and vice versa.

 Ribs are what you find most of the time on the ends of your sweaters.
 There are several types of ribbing, but the most popular are 1/1 and 2/2 ribbing.